 Quantum computing is a rapidly advancing field of computer science research that is expected to enter commercial application in the mid-to-late 2020s.
 By this time, quantum computers will outperform traditional computers at certain tasks that are likely to include molecular and material modelling, logistics optimization, financial modelling, cryptography, and pattern matching activities that include deep learning AI.
 Already many traditional companies -- including IBM, Google, Microsoft and Intel are deeply engaged in quantum computing research, along with many pure-play quantum start-ups and academic institutions.
 So already some people are now employed as quantum computing programmers and hardware engineers.

 Traditional or 'classical' computers are built from silicon chips that contain millions or billions of miniature transistors.
 Each of these can be turned 'on' or 'off' to represent a value of either '1' or '0'.
 Conventional computers subsequently store and process data using "binary digits" or "bits".

 In contrast, quantum computers work with "quantum bits" or "qubits".
-These can be represented in hardware in many ways -- for example by using the quantum mechanical properties of single atoms, sub atomic particles, or superconducting electrical circuits.
+These can be represented in hardware in many ways -- for example by using the quantum mechanical properties of superconducting electrical circuits, or individual trapped ions.

 Due to the peculiar laws of quantum mechanics, qubits can exist in more than one state -- or ‘superposition’ -- at exactly the same point in time.
 This allows a qubit to assume a value of ‘1’, or ‘0’, or both of these numbers simultaneously.
 In turn, this enables a quantum computer to process a far higher number of data possibilities than a classical computer and to perform massively parallel processing.
 It also means that every qubit added to a quantum computer increases its power exponentially.

 The fact that qubits are more 'smears of probability' than definitive, black-and-white certainties is exceptionally weird.
 Flip a coin, and it cannot come up both heads and tails simultaneously.
 And yet the quantum state of a qubit can in some senses do just that.
 It is therefore hardly surprising that renowned nuclear physicist Niels Bohr once stated that 'anyone who is not shocked by quantum theory has not understood it!'